 They told me to take some red fresh apples with me but unfortunately I couldn't buy

 Here the word 'any' is the substitute for the phrase 'red fresh apples.'

-I wanted to drink coffee but I couldn't get
+I wanted to drink coffee but I didn't have

-Here the term 'any' refer back to the word 'coffee.'
+Here the term 'any' refers back to the word 'coffee.'

 Do you like tea?
 Here!
 Drink

 Do we need maps?
 I think we may have